hard corals text index | photo index

 Family Dendrophylliidae

 Where seen?
-This hard coral that forms thick plates with large fat polyps is commonly seen on many of our shores.
-It is among the commonly encountered hard coral on many of our shores.
+This hard coral that forms thick plates with large fat polyps can grow in murky water.
+So it is among the most commonly encountered hard corals on many of our shores.

-Features: Colonies up to 20-50cm.
-Generally plate-like, thick (about 1cm).
-With the large polyps expanded, the colony looks like a flower-studded disk.
+Features: Colonies up to 20-50cm, elsewhere said to reach several metres across.
+Colony may be plates, thick (about 1cm) with polyps only on one side of the plate, or columns with polyps on both sides.
+With the large polyps slightly expanded, the colony looks like a flower-studded disk.
+When fully expanded, the polyps may completely cover the 'bare' parts betweeen them so the colony appears 'furry'.
 Colony may be flat and disk-shaped, sometimes folded thus resembling a cabbage, or with columns growing from the centre.

-Corallites small (average 0.6cm), crowded at the edges but spaced apart elsewhere with a smooth surface in between them.
-When the tissue is completely retracted, the corallite looks like a shallow cup.
+Corallites largest of the disk corals (average 0.6cm), crowded at the edges but spaced apart elsewhere with a smooth surface in between them.
+When the tissue is completely retracted, the corallite may look like a shallow sunken cup, sometimes short tubes.
 The polyps are large (1-1.5cm in diameter), fleshy with a thick body column, many opaque long tentacles, and are usually colourful.
 Because the polyps are usually widely spaced apart, they often look like small anemones with a distinctive ring of tentacles surrounding a central mouth.
 Unlike other Turbinaria species, the polyps are often expanded even during the day.

-Generally quite colourful, often with several colours displayed on one colony.
-For example, the polyps may be brightly coloured against a contrasting duller background plate colour.
+Colony colour usually overall grey or brown but often with several different muted colours displayed on one colony.
+For example, the polyps may have a contrasting colour against a duller background plate colour.
 Colours seen include various shades and combinations of orange, pink, brown, yellow, green, blue and purple.

 Cyrene Reef, Jun 08